GOVTNZ/govtnz-design-system/packages/govtnz-ds-website/src/docs/components/Header.md

 Interact with each example to see how it works.

-Please note that only the `Header`, `MainNav` and `MainNavItem` components are part of the example.
+Please note that only the `Header`, `MainNav` and `MainNavLink` components are part of the example.
 The other HTML/components are for example purposes only and are optional.

 <ExampleContainer>
     <Example title="Example: Header containing a MainNav">